 Someone's gotta stand up for womankind in Middle Earth.
 Eowyn did briefly, but she's going to go the traditional route now of wife and mother to a Prince, a part of his household, supporting him as he seeks his goals.
 Valuable and important work, no doubt.
 I don't think there's just one good model of female strength and vitality.
 But Hethlin is the head of her own house.
 She can kick ass.
 I hope she becomes a wife and mother sometime, but I also hope she'll have things that are hers and hers alone.

 I do have to wonder if Eowyn will fret over her confinement from time to time.
 I generally leave her to Una, and so far, Una has not chosen to depict her as anything but happy with her lot.

 Thanks Isabeau!
 These exchanges make a nice break from coding data!

 You're very welcome, Rebecca!

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter zero four two four as a four place number.
+In the field marked validation number, enter three two eight two as a four place number.